SkyfallWasTaken/arcade-monitor/README.md

 Arcade Monitor is also fully open source, and licensed under the [MIT License!](https://github.com/SkyfallWasTaken/arcade-monitor/blob/main/LICENSE.md)

 The rest of the readme has been archived for posterity.
-Thank you everyone who checked out Arcade Monitor!
+Thank you to everyone who checked out Arcade Monitor! 🫡

 ---